-NES, in collaboration with all stakeholders (?), started work on the development of a Scottish Preceptorship Framework in March 2020.
+NES, in collaboration with practice and education stakeholders, started work on the development of a Scottish Preceptorship Framework in March 2020.
+The framework and the background to its development is available at https://learn.nes.nhs.scot/42348/preceptorship

-The framework will provide a consistent approach to preceptorship for:
+The framework has been developed to provide a consistent approach across Scotland to preceptorship for:

-This will be underpinned by the NMC Principles for Preceptorship and included in Flying Start
+The framework is underpinned by the NMC Principles for Preceptorship [PDF] and conjoins with Flying Start

 Flying Start NHS is the national development programme for all newly qualified nurses, midwives and allied health professionals (AHPs), to be completed in the first year of practice.